vhaudiquet/ubuntu-project-docs/docs/staging/phased-updates.md

 # Phased updates

-Push out stable release updates to expanding subsets of the userbase so that serious regressions can be detected before updates are pushed to everyone, and the process stopped.
-The aim is for regressions to affect a smaller proportion of our userbase.
+Push out stable release updates to expanding subsets of the user base so that serious regressions can be detected before updates are pushed to everyone, and the process stopped.
+The aim is for regressions to affect a smaller proportion of our user base.

 ## Current status